dummy-account29/create-a-pull-request/README.md

 # create-a-pull-request
-teach github to practise pull request
+teach how to use github to practise pull request and merge request